Local Thermal Operations and Classical Communication: Framework of Local Thermal Operations and Classical Communication

 Additionally, we note that arguments made by Watanabe and Takagi in~\cite{Watanabe2024} do not translate to our setting, as Alice and Bob do not have access to shared bath, and both systems may be in different temperatures.
 Thus, in order to formalise heuristic considerations put forward above we explicitly consider measurement in energy eigenbasis as a channel $\Phi: \mathcal{H}_A \mapsto \mathcal{H}_A\otimes \mathcal{M}$ represented by a set of operators $K_i = \qty(\ket{E_i}\otimes\ket{i}_\mathcal{M})\bra{E_i}$ for all $i$, which imprint the detected information about the energy level $E_i$ on an auxiliary (classical) memory system $\mathcal{M}$ and assume that energies are non-degenerate.
 It is straightforward to see that after discarding memory the map returns pinched state $\Tr_\mathcal{M}\qty[\Phi(\rho)] = \mathcal{P}(\rho) = \sum_i \ev{\rho}{E_i} \op{E_i}$.
 Pinching map, in general, preserves all energy-incoherent states and, in particular, the Gibbs state.
 Furthermore, the use of classical information obtained from measurement to apply a classically-conditioned map is described by channel $\Xi:\mathcal{M}\otimes\mathcal{H}_B\mapsto\mathcal{M}\otimes\mathcal{H}_B$ defined as $\Xi(\mu\otimes\sigma) = \sum_i \la i |\mu|i\ra | i\ra\la i| \otimes\Xi_i(\sigma)$, with $\qty{\Xi_i:\mathcal{H}_B\mapsto \mathcal{H}_B}$ being a collection of CPTP maps.
 From this discussion one can infer that any further manipulation of subsystems $\mathcal{M}$ and $\mathcal{H}_B$ cannot alter the marginal belonging to the system $\mathcal{H}_A$:

 We highlight that the above consideration assumes free access to, updating and erasure of a memory register -- which is far from obvious, but explained and justified in the prior paragraphs.

 Furthermore, let us highlight that one could extend the possible measurements to more general POVMs, e.g. with operators of the form $K_i = \sum_j a_{ij}\op{E_j}$ such that for all $j$ $\sum_i a_{ij}^2 = 1$, while satisfying the Gibbs preservation condition.
 There are three points to be made in this context.
 Firstly, when restricted to energy-incoherent states, such operations can be easily achieved equivalently by classical post-processing on the memory side.
 The second, more important aspect is that such measurements would in general provide partial coherence and/or entanglement preservation while giving only imperfect information about the system.
-Thirdly, althou such energy incoherent measurements preserve Gibbs state, in case of general quantum states it may not be strong enought restriction to consider it ``thermal'', due to the distinction between thermal operations and Gibbs-preserving operations, which emerge on the quantum level.
+Thirdly, althou such energy-incoherent measurements preserve Gibbs state, in case of general quantum states it may not be strong enought restriction to consider it ``thermal'', due to the distinction between thermal operations and Gibbs-preserving operations, which emerge on the quantum level.
 However, due to their connection to coherence such measurements fall outside of the scope of this manuscript, and will be considered in detail in a future work~\cite{Czartowski2025QuantumLTOCC}.

-Finally, because statistically neither (conditional) thermal operations nor measurement in energy eigenbasis can create any coherences, the description of energy incoherent states by probability distributions is complete, and instead of quantum channels, we can continue our discussion using stochastic maps.
+Finally, because statistically neither (conditional) thermal operations nor measurement in energy eigenbasis can create any coherences, the description of energy-incoherent states by probability distributions is complete, and instead of quantum channels, we can continue our discussion using stochastic maps.